infinum/wordpress-handbook/Project management/SEO preparation.md

 - Having different heading sizes in the correct order (H1 -> H2 -> H3 -> H4)
 - No more than one H1 tag
 - Images in the content with set alt tags
-- Enough of inbound and outbound links
+- Enough inbound and outbound links
 - Set meta descriptions
 - Images shouldn't be too large
 - Set the OG images for the page/post